igamenovoer/embroidery-quant/project-idea.md

 - the user uploads an image
 - the user can set the max number of colors to use
 - if the underlying library provides image quality options, also let user adjusts those
+- allow the user the filter the image using bilateral filtering
+- - allow the user to adjust the parameters
+- - allow the user to see the filtered image before quantization

 ### Output
 - the quantized image, shown side-by-side with the input